gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  DeletehCardRequest | "Request body"

-Delete an added user card on payment gateway and remove from cache.
+Use this API to delete a card added by a user on the payment gateway and clear the cache.

 *Success Response:*

-List of cards objects
+Success.
+Returns a success message if card is deleted.

 Schema: `DeleteCardsResponse`